achakarov/reactjs-project-assignment/README.md

-# "The Cook Book" React JS course assignment for Softuni React course
+# "The Cook Book" project assignment for Softuni React course

 The project shows a cook book app created with React & Firebase.